Earth Day is coming up on Saturday, April 22, 2023. But please, do the earth a favor: Don’t celebrate it!

-Or at least don’t celebrate it the way the merchants are suggesting, by driving all over town buying their “eco-friendly” products.
-Instead stay home and buy nothing; it is better for the environment, as well as your finances!
+Or if you want to celebrate earth day, at least don’t celebrate it the way the merchants are suggesting, by driving all over town buying their “eco-friendly” products.
+Instead, stay home and buy nothing; it is better for the environment, as well as your finances!

 Instead of buying eco-friendly paper napkins and paper towels, use cloth napkins and towels.

 Make something from scratch.
 Recyclable packaging is nice, no packaging or reusable packaging is better.

 Repair something.
 In most cases, it is better for the environment and your pocketbook, to repair a broken item, rather than throw it away and buy a new version.
 When my washing machine broke, I was able to fix it myself by following the steps on an appliance help board and it cost me less than $30.00 for the replacement part.

 If you feel you must go out, here are a few frugal, eco-friendly suggestions:

-Visit the Library – Even if you think you want to buy a book, why not read it first and make sure it is worthy of adding to your personal collection?
-Many libraries also loan DVD’s, Books on Tape, and CD’s.
+Visit the Library.
+Even if you think you want to buy a book, why not read it first and make sure it is worthy of adding to your personal collection?
+Many libraries also loan DVDs, Books on Tape, and CDs.

-Shop at a Thrift Store – Purchasing a used item, even if it was not made of organic cotton or renewable bamboo is better for the environment than buying a new item.
+Shop at a Thrift Store, Purchasing a used item, even if it was not made of organic cotton or renewable bamboo is better for the environment than buying a new item.